pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 The default url to be tested is the dev endpoint (currently represents the tssgTechMultipage branch).
 To change the baseUrl, set to either dev, qa, or prod environments.

-To run tests in the dev environment (currently represents the multipage branch):
+To run tests in the dev environment (currently represents the scheduledb branch on the tssgTechScheduledb endpoint):

     ./gradlew chromeTest -Dgeb.build.baseUrl=dev

-To run tests in the qa environment (currently represents the tssgTechStagedMaster branch):
+To run tests in the qa environment (currently represents the master branch on the tssgTechStagedMaster endpoint):

     ./gradlew chromeTest -Dgeb.build.baseUrl=qa

-To run tests in the prod environment (currently represents the master branch):
+To run tests in the prod environment (currently represents the master branch on the production endpoint):

     ./gradlew chromeTest -Dgeb.build.baseUrl=prod

-To run tests in the webflowqa environment (currently represents the webflow branch):
+To run tests in the webflowqa environment (currently represents the webflow branch on the tssgTechWebflow endpoint):

     ./gradlew chromeTest -Dgeb.build.baseUrl=webflowqa

 ### Xray Import

-Get Xray to import the test results of each test.
-Include the Jira testKey in each test.
+Xray can import the test results of each test.
+Make sure to include the Jira testKey in each test.

 To run xrayImport task, set the jira.username, jira.password System properties for Jira.